AntiElitz/SRC-Factorio-Rules/space_age/Default Settings MP.md

-- The "Game Rules" must also be observed.
+- The "Game Rules" must be followed in addition to the rules listed here

-─────────────────────────────────────────────────────────────────
+---

-Basic Rules:
+## Basic Rules

-- Victory is achieved by reaching the outer edge of the solar system.
+- The goal is to reach the outer edge of the solar system
-- Up to 8 players are allowed.
+- Up to 8 players are allowed
-- The "Default" preset must be used in the map generator settings.
-Choosing a set "Map seed" is forbidden.
+- The "Default" preset must be used in the map generator settings
+- The map must be random
-- Using imported blueprints is NOT allowed.
-However, you may use blueprints created during the run.
+- Importing blueprints is not allowed (Blueprints created during the run are allowed)
-- Submissions require **replay** (in addition to the usual full video proof) OR a recording of ALL Players, linked in the description.
-To enable replay on every save game please see: [https://www.speedrun.com/factorio/guides/bkces](https://www.speedrun.com/factorio/guides/bkces)

-─────────────────────────────────────────────────────────────────

-Detailed Rules:
+---

+## Timing Rules
-- The time is taken in realtime, not ingame time.
+- Timing is done in realtime (not in-game time)
-- The timer starts on pressing the "Random seed" button.
+- The timer starts when pressing the "Random seed" button
-- The timer stops on the first frame of the victory screen.
+- The timer stops on the first frame of the victory screen

-- The map preview may be used.
-- Top 5 runs must adhere to the challenger ruleset (see Game Rules).
+---

+## Submission Requirements
+- A permanent video recording of the host's full run is required
+- A save file with **replay** must be linked in the run description: [How to permanently enable replay](https://www.speedrun.com/factorio/guides/bkces)
+- Alternatively, if no replay is provided, permanent video recordings of all players must be linked in the run description

+---

+## Challenger Rules: Top 3 submissions in each category
+- A save file with **replay** must be linked in the run description: [How to permanently enable replay](https://www.speedrun.com/factorio/guides/bkces)
+- Permanent video recordings of all admins are required
+- An admin must run the following command at the very start of the run: `/config set allow-debug-settings false`
+- Alternatively, instead of running the command, permanent video recordings of all players can be linked in the run description